ahinko/postgres-extended/README.md

 # Postgres Extended

-> [!IMPORTANT]
-> **This repo is still in development.
-I'm still testing different things to find the best way to load/enable the extension.
-There might be breaking changes (also read "A note about Semver").**

 My custom Postgres Docker images with extensions that I need.
 Based on Cloudnative-PGs Postgres Docker images.

 ## A note about Semver